Leyte, Philippines - Mahanagdong, 1998

 Housing was provided courtesy of Cal Energy.
 Nice units, lots of Philippine Mahogany.

 Security was very good.
-No islamic terrorists at the time.
-There were some active communist
+No Islamic terrorists at the time.

-insurgents though.
+There were some active communist insurgents though.
 I will have to write a short story about that one day.

 Housing

-Looking away from housing.
+Looking away from the housing complex.

 Secretary